Cardigan Welsh Corgi Dog Breed

 The Cardigan Welsh Corgi has ears which are rounded at the tip and feet which point slightly outward (no more than 30 degrees).
 The Cardigan is slightly larger and more heavily boned than its Pembroke cousin.
 The most obvious difference between the two Corgi breeds is the Cardigan has a full length tail, whereas the Pembroke's tail is naturally docked.
 The easiest way to remember this is that the Pembroke has a "broke" tail, whole the Cardigan's tail is long like that of an actual cardigan.

-Cardigan Welsh Corgi Coloring
+Cardigan Welsh Corgi Colors

 Cardigan Welsh Corgi Temperament